Monday, April 21, 2025

 The world certainly has changed in the last few years.
 The Covid 19 Pandemic and the Russian assault on Ukraine are two factors.
 Jeff Rubin contends between sanctions, the Russian invasion and inflation we have made a new world that will affect everyone.

 One movement identified by Rubin was that nations that have been sanctioned by the United States have been forming new relationships.
 Trump has made tariffs a big part of his economic warfare.
-Canada and Mexico have been targeted although they are allies and have their economics tired into America.
+Canada and Mexico have been targeted although they are allies and have their economics tied into America.
 They are being forced to consider alternatives.

 Covid 19 cut supply chains and governments decided to print money and we have been adjusting since.
 One of the adjustments was inflation.